modulozero/modulozero.github.io/src/pages/index.md

 I've also worked with Java, Go, Perl, and even PHP and C, if we're looking into my old history.

 I've dabbled in C# and Rust, and I'd love to use either in the future.
+My distant past included work as a system administrator, and more recent a deployment of Kubernetes on Google Cloud.
+For the ops side of things, I prefer most dedicated, rented servers rather than Cloud services - but not to the extent I'd _never_ suggest using cloud tools.
+I've had contact with Amazon Cloud Services and Microsoft Azure, but GCS is the only one I've had a significant active role in.

-I'm at my best allowed to work very odd hours, remotely or at an office that's _very_ close to me.
+I'm at my best allowed to work very odd hours, remotely or at an office that's close to me.
+I'm not incompatible with office work - in fact I enjoy some segregation of spaces - but I find many offices to be sensorily overwhelming and lacking in privacy.

 I'm apt at asynchronous work - but I enjoy teamwork, as well as regular active collaboration - such as pair programming, coaching sessions, or even social calls.
-On the other hand, morning standups and poorly conducted or spurious meetings exhaust me more than they do others.
+Poorly conducted meetings that drag on are my anathema, but a meeting with a clear purpose and a _human_ taking minutes can be good, occasionally even enjoyable.
+I'm less "this meeting could have been an email," and more "this meeting should have started with an email" - and sometimes once you write a good enough email, you no longer want the meeting.

 I like to develop a "greenfield"-ish project, especially developing frameworks for other people to fill in.
 It brings me joy to see other developers build on top of